eulcinas/advanced-js-concepts/NOTES.md

 JavaScript is dynamically typed language that is weakly typed.
 It means in JavaScrip we can say "var a = 'boooyaa'" and we can also say "a + 17", output will be "boooyaa17".
 That is what a weakly typed language does.

 Stronlgy typed language will thrown an error saying that you want to add a number to a string.

+`JTS: Static Typing In JavaScript`
+"Flow" has Babel as a compiler which coverts ES6 and above code into ES5 and below code to be compatible with older browsers.

+TypeScript is a superset of JavaScript, which has its own compiler.
+TypeScript tries to mimic JavaScript.
+Angular was developed using TypeScript, so TypeScript is a default in Angular.

+## 2024-10-15

+### The 2 Pillars: Closures and Prototypal Inheritance

+This section will overview what are the 2 most important concepts in JavaScript.
+They are quite unique and not available in all languages.
+The 2 pillars are:

+1. Closures;
+2. Prototypal Inheritance;

+#### Functions Are Objects

+Functions in JavaScript are also Objects.
+When we invoke a function we get 2 parameters automatically:

+1. "this" keyword
+2. "arguments" keyword - arguments is an array like object that has some weird behaviours for looping and iteration.
+   So we want to avoid using it and instead use something like the "spread opperator".

+#### First Class Citizens

+Functions are first class citizens in JS, it means 3 things:

+1. Functions can be assigned to variables and properties of objects
+2. Pass functions as arguments into a function
+3. We can return function as values from another functions

+#### Extra Bits: Functions

+#### Higher Order Functions

+Higher Order Function - is simply a function that can take a function into an argument or a function that returns another function